StatusPage.me Help Center

 Step 4: Set Check Interval

+The quick picks start at the lowest interval your plan allows.
+If none of the quick picks fit, type the exact number of seconds you want instead.
 More frequent checks use more of your plan’s quota, so balance speed with your needs.

-Step 5: Choose Monitoring Locations
+Step 6: Choose Monitoring Locations (Plan-dependent)

-Select which geographic regions should check your service.
+On plans that include multiple locations, you can choose which geographic regions should check your service.
 Using multiple locations:

 • Helps avoid false positives from network issues